Learning Data-adaptive Nonparametric Kernels: Introduction

 \subsection{Review of Kernel Learning}

-In parametric kernel learning, the learned kernel $k(\cdot,\cdot)$ or the kernel matrix $\bm K = [k(\bm x_i, \bm x_j)]_{n \times n}$ on the training data is assumed to admit a specific parametric form, and then the relevant parameters are learned according to the given data.
-M2.4{\link{R2.4}}{The earliest work is proposed by \cite{Lanckriet2004Learning}}, in which they consider training an SVM along with optimizing a linear combination of M1.2{\link{R1.2}}{several pre-given positive semi-definite (PSD) matrices $\{ \underline{\bm K}_t \}_{t=1}^s$} subject to a bounded trace constraint, M2.3.1{\link{R2.3}}{i.e., $\bm K = \sum_{t=1}^{s}\mu_t \underline{\bm K}_t$ with $\mathrm{tr}(\bm K) \leq c$.
-Specifically, to ensure the learned kernel matrix valid, they impose a PSD constraint on $\bm K$ in two implementation ways: one is directly using $\bm K \in \mathcal{S}^n_+$, where $\mathcal{S}^n_+$ denotes the positive semi-definite cone; the other is considering a nonnegaitve linear combination, i.e., a nonnegative constraint on $\mu_t$ with $\mu_t \geq 0$.} In the above two schemes, the kernel (matrix) learning is transformed to learn the combination weights.
-Accordingly, the parameters in SVM and the weights in their model can be learned by solving a semi-definite programming optimization problem in a unified framework.
+In parametric kernel learning, the (learned) kernel function $k(\cdot,\cdot)$ or the kernel matrix $\bm K = [k(\bm x_i, \bm x_j)]_{n \times n}$ on the training data is assumed to admit a specific parametric form, and then the relevant parameters are learned according to the given data.
+The earliest work is proposed by \cite{Lanckriet2004Learning}, in which they consider training SVM along with optimizing a linear combination of several pre-given positive semi-definite (PSD) matrices $\{ \underline{\bm K}_t \}_{t=1}^s$ subject to a bounded trace constraint, i.e., $\bm K = \sum_{t=1}^{s}\mu_t \underline{\bm K}_t$ with $\mathrm{tr}(\bm K) \leq c$.
+Specifically, to ensure the learned kernel matrix to be PSD, one can directly use the constraint $\bm K \in \mathcal{S}^n_+$ (the cone of $n \times n$ positive semi-definite matrices); or consider a nonnegaitve linear combination of $\{ \underline{\bm K}_t \}_{t=1}^s$, i.e., $\mu_t \geq 0$.
+Based on the above two schemes, the kernel (matrix) learning is transformed to learn the combination weights.
+Accordingly, the parameters in SVM and the associated weights can be learned by solving a semi-definite programming optimization problem in a unified framework.